dappnode/DAppNodePackage-SSV-Shifu/README.md

-## Dappnode Package SSV Göerli Testnet V2 "Shifu"
+# Dappnode Package SSV Göerli Testnet V2 "Shifu"

 This package allows Dappnode Users to help test the SSV Network.

+Note - You will need SSH or direct console access to your Dappnode in order to use it to generate your operator keys.

-_Note: This package is separate from the SSV Prater Package, and they are incompatible with each other.
+_Warning: This package is separate from the SSV Prater Package, and they are incompatible with each other.
 If you participated in the first V1 SSV testnet "Primus" please keep your operator running until the SSV team announces the official end of the V1 test._

+## Generate Operator Keys

 **DO NOT** Reuse keys from V1.
 You need to create new keys and register them [here](https://app.ssv.network/join/operator/register)

 You'll need a keypair in order to run an operator on SSV.
 To generate a new keypair, you will need access to a terminal on a machine connected to the Internet with Docker installed, such as your Dappnode.
 You need to run the following command :